Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/Network/OpMode.md

 | `WLAN Client`              | WLAN connection is established to a wireless network in range
 | `WLAN Client (Timed-Off)`  | WLAN connection is established to a wireless network in range.
 Network is suspended after a defined time (Parameter: Timed-Off Delay)
 | `WLAN Access Point`        | Standalone mode.
 Device is providing an access point.
-| `WLAN Client (Timed-Off)`  | Standalone mode.
+| `WLAN Access Point (Timed-Off)` | Standalone mode.
 Device is providing an access point.
 Access point is suspended after a defined time if no client is connected or after last client has disconnected (Parameter: Timed-Off Delay)

 !!!
 Note
     To apply this parameter a device reboot is required.

 !!!
 Tip
     A suspended network connection can be resumed by GPIO using option `Resume WLAN connection`.